Xe/site/blog/how-mara-works-2020-09-30.markdown

 Recently I introduced Mara to this blog and I didn't explain much of the theory and implementation behind them in order to proceed with the rest of the post.
-There was actually a significand amount of engineering that went into implementing Mara and I'd like to go into detail about this as well as explain how I implemented them into this blog.
+There was actually a significant amount of engineering that went into implementing Mara and I'd like to go into detail about this as well as explain how I implemented them into this blog.